strata/frontend/docs/development/setting-up-content-types.md

 Each root element is a content type, which has a list of sub-properties.

-The only required property is `type` which must denote the content field type.
-Any other properties are set as options.

 ```yaml
 field_name:
   type: field type
   other_options: value
 ```

+The `field_name` should match the field name that comes out of the API.
+For example, in WordPress ACF content fields are stored in the `'acf'` array.
+So a content field called `hero_image` is expected to be stored in `['acf']['hero_image']`

+The only required property is `type` which must denote the content field type.
+Any other properties are set as options.

 #### Supported content field types